Updated: January 2021

 If you’ve already decided on your resume service, your next step is to make sure you’re ready to collaborate.
 This is the best way to make sure your writer won’t miss each and every one of your relevant selling points.
 Sometimes clients disappear after they receive the first draft of their resume.
 They hand in their information and payment, receive a first draft, and then they’re simply gone.
 Or they receive the first draft, are uncomfortable and don’t understand the updated format, and don’t know how to move forward.
 Some clients question why they have to stick around and give feedback—their thought being that they hired a professional resume writer to write their resume and handed in all necessary information and documents.
 Why should they get involved?

 While the hands-off approach might feel like the natural route since you hired someone else to do the work for you, leaving your resume writer in the dark to guess the answer when a question comes up is probably not the best way to go.
 There is so much competition for any given job, and your resume writer understands the job marketplace, what recruiters are looking for, and how to help you land a position.
 So why not work with the writer?
 Why settle for a mediocre resume when, with your input, you could have a fantastic resume that increases your chances of an interview?
 Even very experienced executives with excellent qualifications and achievements sometimes think that the resume writer should just take over and do all without help from the client.
 That is not the best tactic.
-Resume writers should communicate actively and often with clients from introductory interview to final approval; collaboration guarantees the best resume will be produced.
+Resume writers should communicate actively and often with clients from intake to final approval; collaboration guarantees the best resume will be produced.

 Four Reasons to Collaborate with Your Resume Writer